 Hey there!
 Thanks for checking out my site.
-A little bit about myself: I’m a writer, teacher, and public sociologist.
+A little bit about myself: I’m a writer, teacher, editor, and public sociologist.

 My first book is called The New Prophets of Capital (Verso 2015).
 In it I examine the pervasive feeling that capitalism is leading us in the wrong direction and argue that it’s time for ideas that challenge the core assumptions of our for-profit system.
 In New Prophets I cover a range of topics from feminism to green capitalism, to public education and therapy culture.